wiktordev/AppRTC-Kurento/readme.md

 - TURN-Server Relay Test ???

 ###Todo:
+- screen firefox screensharing without audio
+- screensharing chrome tries to load a localhost url into iframe - needs to be the current server if possible.
 - add 3 buttons (video, audio, screensharing to index.html  (user standard icons if possible bootstrap or other sources!)
 - enable screensharing
 	- (done) publish own extension on chrome and mozilla store